 Friday, 21 April 2017

 When it comes to sushi in Tokyo, there’s a wide range of dining options.
 There are fast food joints and conveyor-belt sushi stores on one of the spectrum and Michelin star restaurants like Jiro in Ginza on the other end.
-And while my family in Tokyo is spoiled for choice, Sushi Zanmai Bekkan is where they go – right around the corner from the old Tsukiji fishmarket, tucked down a side street.
+And while my family in Tokyo is spoiled for choice, Sushi Zanmai Bekkan is where they go – right around the corner from the old Tsukiji fish market, tucked down a side street.
 And in particular they seek out the company of Sushi chef Eiji Shibata who not only serves great sushi but entertains guests with witty conversation and his vast knowledge of the sushi trade.
-Since he’s worked in Dusseldorf at the famous Kikaku (see my other blog entry), he speaks some German and English which is a godsend for foreign customers.
-The best seats are at the counter and you can try to ask for a seat by his section.

 Unlike some sushi joints which quote prices that fluctuate with the going market price, Sushi Zanmai is clear about pricing.
 The price on the menu is what you pay, no surprises.